-The Board of Directors discussed with McGrail Merkel Quinn & Associates, P.C the matters required to be discussed by Auditing Standard No. 16, "Communications with Audit Committees," issued by the Public Company Accounting Oversight Board.
+The Audit Committee discussed with McGrail Merkel Quinn & Associates, P.C the matters required to be discussed by Auditing Standard 1301, "Communications with Audit Committees," issued by the Public Company Accounting Oversight Board.

-The Board of Directors also received written disclosures and the letter from McGrail Merkel Quinn & Associates, P.C required by applicable requirements of the Public Company Accounting Oversight Board regarding McGrail Merkel Quinn & Associates, P.C communications with the Board of Directors concerning independence and has discussed with McGrail Merkel Quinn & Associates, P.C their independence from the Company.
-The Board of Directors also reviewed and discussed the selection, application and disclosure of the critical accounting policies of the Company with McGrail Merkel Quinn & Associates, P.C.
+The Audit Committee also received written disclosures and the letter from McGrail Merkel Quinn & Associates, P.C required by applicable requirements of the Public Company Accounting Oversight Board regarding McGrail Merkel Quinn & Associates, P.C communications with the Audit Committee concerning independence and has discussed with McGrail Merkel Quinn & Associates, P.C their independence from the Company.
+The Audit Committee also reviewed and discussed the selection, application and disclosure of the critical accounting policies of the Company with McGrail Merkel Quinn & Associates, P.C.

-Based on the review and discussions referred to above, the Board of Directors determined that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended February 29, 2016.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.